pokt-network/governance/constitution/constitution.md

 * **Block Reward:** POKT minted every time a block is successfully validated in Pocket Core
 * **Bonded:** the state of an App or Node that has staked POKT
 * **Burning Tokens:** the permanent removal of POKT from circulation
-* **Champion:** a trusted Voter who has been voted in by existing Champions via Supermajority Approval to vouch for new Voters, enabling trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game
 * **Constitution:** this binding agreement around which the Pocket Network DAO coordinates
 * **Contributors:** anyone who is doing work in service of the DAO and/or the Pocket Network ecosystem, such as proposal recipients, bounty recipients, and protocol developers
 * **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors